levyborromeo/levyborromeo/README.md

 **What you'll find in this portfolio:**
 - Real-world cybersecurity labs and documentation
 - Python scripts for automation and analysis
-- Risk assessment frameworks and threat modeling exercises
+- Risk assessment and threat hunting exercises
 - Projects that reflect my ability to translate business needs into secure, scalable solutions

 ## ⚠️ Vulnerability Management Projects